infamous-711/amai_music_player/README.md

 # Amai Music Player
-A sweet and simple music player that makes you go "Oh my!"
+A sweet and simple music player.

 NOTE: This is still a work-in-progress